 Upon taking possession, Lewis Hern likely renovated an existing cabin.
 The earliest depiction of a substantial house at the site can be found on a map dated to 1867.
 However, a visit to our crawlspace reveals the foundations of at least two smaller structures that have been anecdotally dated to the colonial period.
-Up by the road, there’s a stucco well-house that still contains an ancient, hand-dug well and the spiders that go along with it.
+Up by the road, there’s an old well-house that still contains an ancient, hand-dug well and the many spiders that call it home.

-The house is situated exactly on the compass points, facing West toward Charlottesville.
-This means the side yard and garden have full access to the southern sky and our northern side is protected by massive maples and outbuildings.
-It also means we look out the back, over field and forest, to the east—greeting the sun as it first reaches Albemarle.
+The house is situated on the compass points, with the front door facing West toward Charlottesville.
+This means the side yard and gardens have full access to the southern sky and our northern side is protected by massive maples and outbuildings.
+It also means we look out the back, over field and forest, to the east—greeting the sun as it first reaches Albemarle County.
 It must be a straight shot all the way to the Atlantic, because we’ve spent many clear nights up on the roof, watching rockets blast off at Wallops on the Eastern Shore.

 For me, the work of ecological design has been an exciting challenge.
 We’re learning as we go—making a lot of mistakes—and we stand on the shoulders of many.
 I’m particularly indebted to the work of Ben Falk of Whole Systems Design whose research and innovation in small-scale subsistence farming has been indispensable.